-Research a Realtor or agent
+Research a Realtor or Agent

 You’ve worked hard to make your house your home, but now you want someone else to see your house as their home.
 Chances are, their opinions regarding decorating, furnishings and the amazing beauty of your 3-year-old’s art on the refrigerator don’t run parallel to yours.
 To show off your home to its best advantage, buyers must be able to see themselves in your home.
-Make it easy for them by taking your Realtor’s suggestion regarding clutter, paint colors and cleanliness to provide a clean slate for the next owners.
+Make it easy for them by taking your Realtor’s suggestions regarding clutter, paint colors and cleanliness to provide a clean slate for the next owners.

 Stacks of papers, 40 pieces of a pottery collection stacked on a shelf, walls of family pictures and clothes baskets on the floor make rooms feel smaller.
-Of course clutter is part of everyday life, but it usually isn’t part of “selling.”
+Of course, clutter is part of everyday life, but it usually isn’t part of “selling.”
 Enter a retail store and certain items are highlighted.
 Clothes are stacked with like items and in order of size.
 All of this is an attempt to attract a buyer.

-Scent of cookies
+Scent of Cookies

-Touch up paint
+Touch up Paint